benknoble/benknoble.github.io/_posts/2020-09-29-excel-duplicate-files.md

 whatever this set is.
 I cannot fathom a single reason not to do so.

-This might not solve the problem if two documents have the same absolute path on two different file-systems (e.g., my hard drive and a network-mounted file-share or some other storage medium), but we could either
+This might not solve the problem if two documents have the same absolute path on two different file-systems (_e.g._, my hard drive and a network-mounted file-share or some other storage medium), but we could either

 - include the medium name in the entry, or
 - include the mount point in the entry.